RenderHeads/lib-VideoTester/README.md

 # Dependencies
-This project requries *ffprobe* (part of ffmpeg package) installed on your compmuter and available in PATH.
+This project requries *ffprobe* (part of ffmpeg package) installed on your computer and available in PATH.
 We may make a version that distributes this together with the build.
 ## Installing FFProbe
 - Mac (CLI): ```brew install ffmpeg```
 - Windows: Download here: https://ffmpeg.org/download.html - install and add to path manually.